 2. Night Vision Cameras With Motion Detection

-This is also a simple DIY kind of setup that you can quickly put into place without needing any specialized equipment.
+This is also a simple DIY setup that you can quickly implement without needing specialized equipment.

 All drones have lights.
 Generally, they are of two kinds – navigational lights and anti-collision lights.